jiahang000/DQD_check/README.md

 **DQD check (add Value_as_number check):**
 1. Using csv file in  CSV/Value_as_number.
 2. Using SQL query in SQL query/concept_numerical_statistics.sql
-3. Using R code in R code/Exectute_DQD.R and set sqlOnly <- True to get all the sql queries but not run the queries.
+3. Using R code in R code/Exectute_DQD.R and set 'sqlOnly <- True' to get all the sql queries but not run the queries.
    (The format for value_as_number check is different with other query check.
 To get more details, use measurement lab test details below.)